Boqian-Ma/boqian-ma.github.io/_posts/2026-03-12-llm-apps-dont-just-assist-they-judge.md

 Because once AI enters the product, the real design challenge is not just feature placement.
 It is **judgment design**.

-Builders now have to answer harder questions:
-* What exactly should the AI optimise for?
-* What is our philosophy on autonomy?
-* What should the assistant do without being asked?
-* What quality bar must outputs meet?
-* What tone reflects our brand and our users' brand?
-* Where should the AI be decisive?
-* Where should it be deferential?
-* What failure mode would destroy trust fastest?
-* What part of this workflow actually deserves intelligence?
+Builders now have to answer harder questions: What exactly should the AI optimise for?
+What is our philosophy on autonomy?
+What should the assistant do without being asked?
+What quality bar must outputs meet?
+Where should it be decisive, and where deferential?
+What failure mode would destroy trust fastest?

 These are not secondary details.
 They are the product.

 In the SaaS era, product teams could sometimes hide behind flexibility.

-**In the AI era, they must pick a side.**
+In the AI era, they must pick a side.

 ### Why this matters for customers